FilipAcodes/webdevfinal-Vanier-College/README.md

 It will use React from NextJS instead of plain HTML+CSS+JS/TS.

 It will utilize JavaScript over TypeScript due to it being an individual project.

+It will use AI Image creation for certain pictures.